 Use of LightStrike™ Germ-Zapping™ Robots during the cleaning process has been proven to kill pathogens on surfaces in the environment that are known to cause healthcare associated infections.

-The LightStrike™ disinfection technology is proven to effectively reduce coronavirus contamination in clinical settings.
+The LightStrike™ disinfection technology has been tested against the MERS coronavirus.
 In a study published by Stibich et al (2016), PX-UV demonstrated a reduction in the MERS coronavirus after a 5-minute disinfection cycle.
 As such, Xenex standard protocols are sufficient and longer cycle times are not needed.

 Xenex’s standard protocol is to perform disinfection with the LightStrike™ Robot after manual cleaning has been performed.
 However, out of an abundance of caution in the interest of protecting healthcare workers, disinfection may be performed both before and after manual cleaning is completed.

 If a facility suspects they may be at risk of receiving a patient who has contracted 2019-nCoV, we recommend keeping a Robot stationed in close proximity to the Emergency Department.
 This will allow rapid disinfection of ER waiting room and other potentially contaminated spaces.
 Click here to request more information.